-In October 2014, the Company announced that it had signed a Cooperative Research and Development Agreement-Material Transfer Agreement (CRADA-MTA) with US Army Medical Research Institute for Infectious Diseases (USAMRIID).
+In October 2014, the Company announced that it had signed a Cooperative Research and Development Agreement- Material Transfer Agreement (CRADA-MTA) with US Army Medical Research Institute for Infectious Diseases (USAMRIID).
 USAMRIID will be able to perform cell culture as well as animal testing of the Company's new anti-Ebola drug candidates under this Agreement.
 Should a successful candidate be identified, further development towards an Investigational New Drug (IND) Application and clinical studies as well as usage in the field in the current epidemic in West Africa is possible.
 The World Health Organization (WHO) has recently established guidelines for use of un-licensed novel anti-Ebola drug candidates in the field in an effort to help control the current epidemic.
+Additionally, design and conduct of clinical trials in an active theater of a raging lethal epidemic has also become relatively clear in recent months.
+Funding for manufacturing, supply of drugs, conduct of clinical trials, and other efforts, has become available from a number of governmental and charitable organizations.
+We are currently awaiting results of in vitro studies of our anti-Ebola drug candidates at USAMRIID.

 The Company has the ability to produce requisite large quantities of such a drug candidate in its new cGMP-capable manufacturing facility in Shelton, CT.
+We may be able to manufacture thousands of doses in a single batch.
+For a highly effective drug, it has been estimated that as few as 30 patients would provide statistically significant efficacy data on drug efficacy, because of the known high mortality rate in untreated patients.

-We continue to achieve very strong performance in the testing of these drug candidates.
+We continue to achieve very strong performance in the testing of our other drug candidates as well.
 All of our biological testing is conducted by third parties.

 As part of the advanced IND-enabling development of our Injectable FluCide drug candidate, we have continued to scale up our production processes for both the backbone polymer and the ligands.
-We have been able to make up to 200g batches in our existing facility.
-We believe that we will be able to make as much as a few kilograms in a single batch in the new cGMP-capable facility.
-If the course of treatment of a successful Ebola drug candidate is assumed to be a few grams, we would be able to make as many as a thousand courses of treatment per batch.
-Our production capacity could thus be responsive to the current requirements for the containment of the Ebola epidemic in West Africa.
+We are now progressing to a 1Kg scale of production.
+We are working on implementing in-process measurement and control instrumentation, in order to rapidly implement quality control of the processes.
+This includes implementing some novel instruments that we believe are valuable in the process control for our nanomedicine polymeric materials.
+We have been able to make up to 200g batches in our existing facility in West Haven.
+We believe that we will be able to make as much as a few kilograms in a single batch in the new cGMP-capable facility in Shelton, CT.